codacy/docs/docs/getting-started/integrating-codacy-with-your-git-workflow.md

 ## 2. Activating the Git provider integration {: id="git-provider-integration"}

-1. Activate the integration with your Git provider ([GitHub](../repositories-configure/integrations/github-integration.md), [GitLab](../repositories-configure/integrations/gitlab-integration.md), [Bitbucket](../repositories-configure/integrations/bitbucket-integration.md)).

-1. When activating the integration, enable the option **Status checks** (GitHub) or **Pull request status** (GitLab and Bitbucket).
+Activate the integration with your Git provider ([GitHub](../repositories-configure/integrations/github-integration.md), [GitLab](../repositories-configure/integrations/gitlab-integration.md), [Bitbucket](../repositories-configure/integrations/bitbucket-integration.md)) and enable the option **Status checks** (GitHub) or **Pull request status** (GitLab and Bitbucket).
 This instructs Codacy to report to your Git provider whether the status checks on a pull request are passing or failing, based on your quality settings.

 ![Enabling your Git provider integration](../repositories-configure/integrations/images/github-integration.png)

 ## 3. Blocking merging pull requests {: id="blocking-pull-requests"}

 !!! important
-    At this stage we recommend that you:
+    At this stage it's important that you:

     -   Validate that Codacy is reporting the intended status on your pull requests
     -   Double check you repository's [tool and code pattern settings](../repositories-configure/configuring-code-patterns.md) and [quality gate settings](../repositories-configure/adjusting-quality-settings.md)